What Role Does Superannuation Play in Divorce Settlements?

 The Transfer of Superannuation Funds

-To transfer superannuation funds, you’ll need a court order, which must be sealed and signed.
-Then, you’ll have to provide a copy of the order to the entity overseeing the transfer of funds.
+To transfer superannuation funds, you’ll need a court order, which must be sealed and signed and sealed by the Family Court of Australia or a Binding Financial Agreement, which must be signed by the parties and a Certificate of Independent Legal Advice completed by each party’s Solicitor.
+Then, you’ll have to provide a certified copy of the order or a BFA to the entity overseeing the transfer of funds.
 Before approval, you’ll also have to fill out a form as nominated by the super fund entity.

 Always review your beneficiaries to ensure that they’re who you want them to be.
 Update your information as necessary.

 When in the middle of a divorce, you can rest easy knowing you aren’t going to lose all—if any—of your superannuation.
 While it’s entirely possible to lose as much as half the amount, your super fund account (or SMSF) will remain active.